 Jon is an award-winning editorial, commercial and fine art photographer and writer.
 He covers photography assignments for advertising agencies, Fortune 500 companies, national and international media outlets and editorial publications, including People Magazine, BusinessWeek, Forbes, Fortune, Time, The New York Times, The Wall Street Journal, Financial Advisor, Entrepreneur, American Scientific, Getty Images, Stifel Nicolaus, Edward Jones, HBO, Boys and Girls Town.

-Jon specializes in Business, Editorial, Family and Pet Portrait Photography, bringing his unique and sometimes quirky style to each photo session.
+Jon specializes in Portrait, Lifestyle, Editorial, Commercial and Fine Art, bringing his unique and sometimes quirky style to each photo session.
 He also shoots a variety of general on-site photography for brochures, websites, print ads and more.

 His fine art photography focuses on his various personal passions - vintage cars and muscle cars, architecture, trains, motorcycles, landscapes and cityscapes.

 Strongly influenced by celebrated and groundbreaking photographers like Robert Frank, Henri Cartier-Bresson, Eugene Atget, Lewis Hine, Man Ray, as well as painters and sculptors Salvador Dali, Henri Matisse, Rembrandt, Caravaggio, da Vinci, and many others, his own style began to take shape, influencing both his commercial photography and fine art photography work.
 And once he discovered classic portrait photographers Irving Penn and Yousuf Karsh, he knew portrait photography would be the focus of his commercial work.
 His sometimes-quirky personality, dedicated work ethic and unique photographic style, has made him a sought-after portrait photographer nationally, as well as in his hometown of St. Louis, Missouri.